China says 4 people shot dead after attack in Xinjiang

-BEIJING (AP) — Authorities say police shot dead four people who detonated explosives at a Communist Party office in the far west region of Xinjiang in an attack that killed one person and injured three others.
+BEIJING (AP) — Four people detonated explosives at a Communist Party office in the far western region of Xinjiang, killing one person and injuring three others, according to local authorities who described it as a terrorist attack.
+The attackers were then shot dead by police.

-The report in Tianshan Net, a news portal run by Communist Party officials in Xinjiang, says the incident happened Wednesday afternoon in Moyu county.
+The report in Tianshan Net, a news portal run by Communist Party officials in Xinjiang, is the first such publicly reported fatal attack in Xinjiang for months in a region where information is strictly controlled by authorities and reporting access has tightened over the past couple of years.

-It says that four attackers drove vehicles into the county’s Communist Party courtyard and detonated homemade explosives, killing one person and injuring three others.
-It says police shot the four dead at the scene and called it a “terrorist attack.”
+Xinjiang has seen violence against civilians in recent years that authorities have blamed on radicals among the mostly Muslim Uighur ethnic minority seeking independence from Beijing.

-The region of Xinjiang has seen violence against civilians in recent years that authorities have blamed on radicals among the mostly Muslim Uighur ethnic minority seeking independence from Beijing.
+The report said four attackers drove vehicles into Moyu County’s Communist Party courtyard on Wednesday afternoon and detonated homemade explosives, killing one person and injuring three others.
+It said that police shot the four attackers dead at the scene and called it a “terrorist attack.”

 Most Read Stories